unicode-org/icu4x/docs/tutorials/intro.md

 After that step, it should be possible to navigate to `~/projects/icu/icu4x-data` and there should be a `manifest.json` file, and directories with data.

 *Notice:* In this tutorial we export data as compact `JSON` which provides decent performance and readable data files.
 There are other formats and options for formatting of the data available.
 Please consult `cargo run --bin icu4x-datagen -- --help` for details.
-*Notice:* In particular, in production, the `postcard` format will yield better performance results.
+*Notice:* In particular, in production, the `postcard` format (`--format=blob --syntax=postcard`) will yield better performance results.
 *Notice:* For offline or unconventional use, the user can also pass `--cldr-root` to a local clone of the CLDR repository instead of `--cldr-tag`.
+*Notice:* This command builds in debug mode since it's faster; but if you plan on running `icu4x-datagen` a lot (for example, if you wish to create multiple per-key postcard blobs to selectively load), we highly recommend using `--release`.

 # 6. Summary